 It means forget it!
 Twitter is entirely redundant from a business and government perspective.

 Users like it for breaking news, but that’s about it.
 If anyone is looking to engage with people there are far better ways of doing it.

-What are some of the better ways business and government can look to engage with the public or their audience?
+What are some of the better ways businesses and governments can look to engage with the public or their audience?

 Do you think Facebook is the best option at the moment?
-Or are there some other social media platforms that businesses and government should also consider.
+Or are there some other social media platforms that businesses and governments should also consider?

 It depends.
-Facebook’s good in terms of the breadth of the network and the breadth of the people that you can that you can reach – which makes sense; it’s the most popular social media problem across the world.
+Facebook’s good in terms of the breadth of the network and the breadth of the people that you can reach – which makes sense; it’s the most popular social media problem across the world.

 For example, if your aim is to provide a role model for young girls in science technology and math or something with a really specific objective like that, and you want to show them what a career in STEM looks like, Instagram would be a good way to do this.
 It does give you the ability to tell your story in a really visual and accessible way to that younger or to that younger audience.

-Research shows that younger demographic are more likely to be on Instagram than older people.
+Research shows that the younger demographic are more likely to be on Instagram than older people.

 What about LinkedIn?